 Store the cooled biscuits in an air-tight tin.
 They should remain crisp for up to a week.

-Why not pin this recipe for homemade Romany Creams to your Pinterest board so you can make it later.
+Why not pin this recipe for homemade Romany Creams to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Other baking recipes